About This Listing

 - Cabin not child proofed.
 No kids under 12.
 Infants not walking accepted.

 - Call ETA before arrival AND exiting interstate (cells lose signals in mtns) so I'll have Zoinks (dog) inside.
 DON'T OPEN GATE IF SHE'S IN YD!
 Stay in car, honk your horn & I'll come get her.
+Remember, I don't get texts and nearly all cell phones do not have signals up here.

 -Cook top & counters are *very* easily scratched.
 EZ instructions on their care in manual in kitchen.